onestardao/WFGY/ProblemMap/Twin_Atlas/implementation-plan.md

 At the current stage, a good implementation step should count as successful if it does at least one of the following:

 - makes Bridge more implementable without making it dirtier
-- makes runtime more usable without making it shallower
+- makes runtime more coherent without making it shallower
-- makes demos more legible without making them less honest
+- makes evidence and demos more legible without making them less honest
 - makes coupling clearer without overclaiming closure
 - makes the project more buildable without exposing hidden substrate details